Yuanchu/YOLO3D/README.md

 ```
 def __init__(self, root = '/Users/yuanchu/',set='train',type='velodyne_train'):
 ```
 You should also have a train.txt that contains filename for the images that you want in the training set.
-For example, if you want image 0001 and 0002 to be in the training set, then train.txt should contain:
-0001

-0002
+Each line corresponds to one image.
+See the sample file in this repo.

 ## Testing
 In eval.py, there is a block that begins with the following: